 We are using Filezilla to take screenshots for this tutorial.
 You will see the almost similar interface to any of those FTP clients.
 So, Let’s start connecting your FTP with the hosting server.

 To use an FTP client and connect it with your web server, you need login credentials with proper access.
 If you do not have FTP login credentials, then contact your hosting service provider.

 Get Your FTP Access

 Usually, you have received your FTP client credentials while signing up for your hosting.

-You can also look for “FTP Accounts” option/link in your hosting account/dashboard.
+You can also look for the “FTP Accounts” option/link in your hosting account/dashboard.
 If you are using Bluehost, you may find FTP information under the Bluehost dashboard > Advanced > FTP menu.

 If your hosting offers cPanel, you will find an option like this: